bagisto/bagisto-docs/src/ai/introduction.md

   <a class="ai-card" href="/ai/magic-ai.html">
     <div class="ai-card__title">✨ Magic AI</div>
     <div class="ai-card__desc">
-      Generate product content &amp; images, image search, review translation and personalised checkout messages — powered by your choice of AI provider.
+      Generative AI for the store: product content &amp; images, image search, review translation and personalised checkout messages, on the AI provider of your choice.
     </div>
   </a>

   <a class="ai-card" href="/ai/webmcp.html">
     <div class="ai-card__title">🤖 WebMCP</div>
     <div class="ai-card__desc">
-      Storefront tools declared for browser AI agents, so an agent can search, open a product, manage the wishlist and reach checkout on a shopper's behalf.
+      Agentic AI on the storefront: tools declared for browser agents, so an agent can search, open a product, manage the wishlist and reach checkout on a shopper's behalf.
     </div>
   </a>
 </div>